superRaytin/paginationjs/docs/en.md

 If you need a custom style, you can add CSS class `custom-paginationjs`.

 # Configuring Defaults
-Pagination exposes its default options via the `$.fn.pagination.defaults` object.
+Pagination.js exposes its default options via the `$.fn.pagination.defaults` object.
 Properties changed in this object (same properties configurable through the constructor) will take effect for every instance created after the change.

 For example: